 Decision

-At Seton Hall we follow a “modified rolling admissions” process.
+At Seton Hall, we follow a “modified rolling admissions” process.
 This means that while your file may be reviewed as soon as it is completed, you may still not get a decision sent to you until we get closer to our Priority Deadline of April 1st.
-This means that the bulk of our decisions start dropping around mid/late March.
+We typically begin releasing decisions in early January, but the bulk of our decisions typically come out in late February through March.
 So – sit tight.
-While you are awaiting your decisions it is a good time to do further exploration for the choice you will eventually need to make.
+While you are awaiting your decisions it is a good time to prepare for the choice you will eventually need to make.
 Research financial aid availability and resources and important outcomes like bar passage rates and employment results for all the schools you applied to.

 Once we have made a decision, we will post it to your online account and send you an email as well.
 Other schools may send notifications via postal mail or even through a phone call.
 Make sure to check with each school you have applied to for their preferred notification method.
 After the decision is made – the ball is back in your court!
 Check out our earlier blogs for tips about choosing your law school.
 And, happy application completing!